xterm-x11/XTerm-icon-XT/README.md

 1. Download the `.svg` file from this repository.
 2. Open the `.svg` file in [Inkscape](https://inkscape.org/).
 3. Edit the colors and save the changes.
-TIP: Use the `.svg` file as the application icon for XTerm if possible.
 4. Optional: To convert to PNG, open the `.svg` file in [Inkscape](https://inkscape.org/) **> File > Export PNG Image (Shift+Ctrl+E) > Image size 96 pdi > Export**.
 TIP: If the default image-viewing application in your desktop smoothes the pixels automatically by default when you open the `.png` file, you can preview the `.png` file in [GIMP](https://www.gimp.org/).
 5. Optional: To convert to XPM, upload the `.png` file on https://convertio.co/png-xpm/ or find an alternative on [DuckDuckGo](https://duckduckgo.com/?q=convert+svg+to+xpm).